Should we invest in Search-Engine-Optimization (SEO) for lead generation?

 There is dozens of small SEO ranking factors that will only give you marginal gains in rankings.
 And then is actions you can take that indirectly affect your rankings substantially although these actions were not considered by the search algorithm per se.

-One of these "unusual tactics" of SEO includes Google My Business, a dedicated listing of your company in search results.
+One of these "unusual tactics" of SEO lead generation includes Google My Business, a dedicated listing of your company in search results.
 If you build up a lot of positive reviews on Google my Business, this likely entices more people to click on your website link rather than on clicking through to your competitors.
 Reviews create momentum on it's own.
 It leads to higher SEO click-through rate (which is likely a real ranking factor) and more traffic and website engagement.

 This is one example of improving rankings through 2nd level consequences, by thinking through what your activities lead to.
 You don't need to think about it in complex terms.
 Just think what's most useful for the user and then invest your time and effort into activities.
 Building up a Google my business gives your brand a presence and informs users.